What do you expect from your

 Make your next Montreal

 chiropractic visit today.
-Dr. Hoang's Chiropractic Clinic invites you to ponder and answer the question of your
+Dr. Hoang's Chiropractic Clinic wants to know your answer to the question of your

 expectations for our treatment so that we can both be satisfied